 If that’s the case for you, injecting some energy back into your relationship could be the right way forward.

-If, on the other hand, your partner has had an affair, you’ll want to think long and hard about whether or not your relationship should be rescued.
-(This is a biggie, so I’d encourage you to explore my articles about infidelity to help you make that difficult decision.)
+If, on the other hand, your partner, husband or wife has had an affair, you’ll want to think long and hard about whether or not your relationship should be rescued.
+(This is a biggie, so I’d encourage you to explore my articles on how to survive infidelity to help you make that difficult decision.)

-And if you’re in an abusive relationship, this series of articles won’t be what you need right now.
+And if your partner is hurting you physically (see also: Signs of emotional abuse), this series of articles won’t be what you need right now.
 Instead, I’d love you to take the time to figure out what’s going on for you, and how you can take the right steps forward in your situation.

 If you believe there’s everything to fight for, and you – and your partner – are keen to reinvigorate your relationship, read on…

-The problem is that over time, you may actually have switched off from your partner in the process.
+The problem is that over time, you may actually have switched off from your partner or spouse in the process.
 (Or the other way around!)